-Law enforcement, criminal investigators, VWAP personnel, and JAs also support victims.
-While a case is being investigated and prosecuted, as appropriate, under an Unrestricted Report, VWAP personnel help victims understand their legal rights, understand and participate in the military criminal justice process, and obtain needed resources.
+Law enforcement, criminal investigators, VWAP personnel, special victims' counsel, and JAs also support victims.
+While a case is being investigated and prosecuted, as appropriate, under an Unrestricted Report, VWAP personnel and special victims' counsel help victims understand their legal rights, understand and participate in the military criminal justice process, and obtain needed resources.
 This support helps minimize the risk of secondary victimization and increases the likelihood that victims will stay with the investigative process through its conclusion.
-This support also helps the victim through the recovery process.
+99 This support also helps the victim through the recovery process.